-Uttar Pradesh: Two arrested for alleged bomb threat to Ram temple, CM Adityanath
+Two men who used Muslim names to issue alleged bomb threat to Adityanath and Ram temple arrested

 The accused had used email IDs with Muslim names to send the threats, the police said.

-The Uttar Pradesh Police on Wednesday arrested two persons for allegedly threatening to kill Chief Minister Adityanath and blow up Ayodhya’s Ram temple in bomb blasts, PTI reported.
+Two men were arrested on Wednesday after they allegedly used email IDs with Muslim names to issue threats to kill Uttar Pradesh Chief Minister Adityanath and blow up Ayodhya’s Ram temple in bomb blasts, the police said, reported PTI.

+The men had made the alleged threats against Adityanath, Special Task Force chief Amitabh Yash and the Ram temple in Ayodhya in a post on social media platform X in November.

-The police’s Special Task Force arrested Omprakash Mishra and Tahar Singh from the Vibhuti Khand area of Lucknow’s Gomti Nagar, the police statement said.
+The Special Task Force arrested the two duo – Omprakash Mishra and Tahar Singh – from the Vibhuti Khand area of Lucknow’s Gomti Nagar, the police statement said.
 Both men are residents of Gonda.

-The men had made the alleged threats against Adityanath, the task force’s chief Amitabh Yash and the Ram temple in Ayodhya in a post on social media platform X in November.

-Mishra and Singh had allegedly used email IDs with Muslim names to send the threats, the police investigation showed.

 Deputy Superintendent of Police Pramesh Kumar Shukla, who is heading the investigation, said that the accused had been acting under the instructions of Devendra Tiwari, who ran non-governmental organisations Bharatiya Gau Seva Parishad and Bharatiya Kisan Manch, India Today reported.